This instrument provides an indication of how economically the car is being driven.

 This instrument shows the relationship between how much power is being taken from the electric motor and how much power is available.

 To view this function, select the theme "Hybrid" or "Performance", see Digital combined instrument panel - overview.

 |Available electric motor power|

-Where the two pointers meet is the threshold for when the diesel engine starts/stops.
+Where the two pointers meet is the threshold for when the internal combustion engine starts/stops.

 The large pointer indicates the amount of engine power requested by the driver by regulating the accelerator pedal.
 The higher the reading on the scale, the more power is requested by the driver in the current gear.

 Available electric motor power

 The small pointer indicates the amount of power currently available for the electric motor.

 A large gap between the two pointers indicates a large power reserve.